The Whole of the Moon

-"The Whole of the Moon" is a song by Scottish band the Waterboys, released as a single from their album This Is the Sea in October 1985.
+"The Whole of the Moon" is a song by Scottish band the Waterboys, released as a single in October 1985 by Ensign Records from their third album, This Is the Sea (1985).
 It is a classic of the band's repertoire and has been consistently played at live shows ever since its release.
 Written and produced by Mike Scott, the subject of the song has inspired some speculation.